imyoungyang/myAWSStudyBlog/ML/nlp-text-process/README.md

 What's the different?

+**After stealing money from the bank vault, the bank robber was seen fishing on the Mississippi river bank.**

 ## Less Context sensitive

 For example, "bank" in the context of rivers or any water body and in the context of finance would have the same representation.

 * Word2vec / GloVe : encodes a word fixed representation into a single vector.
 Can't easily handle words they haven't seen before.